 Cyanobacteria, also known as blue-green algae, are naturally found in fresh water in the U.S. and in Lake Champlain and other Vermont waters.
 Cyanobacteria can multiply quickly to form surface scums and dense populations known as blooms, especially during the warm days of late summer and early fall.
 Some types of cyanobacteria can release natural toxins or poisons (called cyanotoxins) into the water, especially when they die and break down.
 Swimming in or swallowing water with cyanobacteria are present can cause sore throats, rashes, diarrhea, or more serious health problems.

 As temperatures in Lake Champlain and other fresh water bodies continue to warm due to climate change, and the frequency of heavy precipitation events increases, conditions will become more favorable for blooms to happen.

 Check recent reports on the Cyanobacteria Tracker

-- Read the Lake Champlain Basin Program’s 2015 State of the Lake Report to learn more about the health of Lake Champlain and factors affecting cyanobacteria blooms
+- Read the Lake Champlain Basin Program’s 2015 State of the Lake Report to learn more about the health of Lake Champlain and factors affecting cyanobacteria blooms.

-- Learn more about Vermont’s Clean Water Act (Act 64) passed in 2015 to help address water quality issues including excess nutrients in surface waters
+- Learn more about Vermont’s Clean Water Act (Act 64) passed in 2015 to help address water quality issues including excess nutrients in surface waters.

-- Smart WaterWays three-minute animated video—Chittenden County
+- Smart WaterWays three-minute video—Chittenden County

 - Make Some Waves—Lake Champlain Basin Program